rootstrap/blog/content/How to integrate a Typography System in React Native the right way - Agustina Chaer.md

 ## The Problem

-If there is one thing that most react native apps have in common it is how they display text.
+If there is one thing that most react native apps have in common, it is how they display text.
 Some simple apps show very little, but most apps display a lot.
 That is why it's vital to put the right system in place, to ensure adding and refactoring texts in your app is as simple as possible.

 Now, you might be thinking - why am I reading an article on how to manage such a simple component?
 It's just text, right?
 Yes, but more often than not, you need to apply styles and properties to said text to make it look the way you want.
 When you have to do it for all the texts in your app, it adds up.
-It, of course, begs the question - how can I reduce the amount of code repetition?
+This, of course, begs the question - how can I reduce the amount of code repetition?

 Over the years, I have seen my fair share of attempts at solving this problem, and I can finally say that I have landed on one solution that left me quite pleased.